-In todays article we’re sharing 5 things to do in South Western Ontario that might surprise you!
+We’re sharing some family-friendly things to do in South Western Ontario this fall that we know you’ll enjoy!

 5 Surprising Things to do in South Western Ontario this Fall

 I’ve always loved this time of year in Simcoe County, from the beautiful trails to the small-town charm it’s the closest thing you’ll find to a real-life Hallmark movie.
 Here are 5 things you can add to your fall bucket list this year.